Samsung/tizen-docs/docs/application/dotnet/guides/uix/tts.md

 To obtain the current state, the supported voice list, and the current voice:

--   Retrieve the current TTS state by using the `CurrentState` property of the [Tizen.Uix.Tts.TtsClient](https://samsung.github.io/TizenFX/latest/api/Tizen.Uix.Tts.TtsClient.html) class.
+-   Retrieve the current TTS state by using the `CurrentState` property of the [Tizen.Uix.Tts.TtsClient](/application/dotnet/api/TizenFX/latest/api/Tizen.Uix.Tts.TtsClient.html) class.

     The TTS state is changed by various TTS methods, and it is applied as a precondition for each method.

-    ```
+    ```csharp
     void GetState()
     {
         try